manidlou/elemon/README.md

 **Event**: 'appdata'

-emit the `appdata` event with the app required data for live-reload to the server.
+emit the `appdata` event with the required data for live-reload to the server.

 **Event**: 'reload'

-on `reload` event, reload app
+on `reload` event, reload app.

 ```javascript
 const electron = require('electron');